 ¼ cup olive oil

 1 teaspoon Dijon mustard

 1 handful of green olives, hand-torn

 ½ cup panko

 Make the salad dressing by either whizzing in the blender or whisking by hand: the oil, lemon, mustard.
-Dress the radicchio, scatter with all but a bit of the parmesan, and mix together until the radicchio is deliciously coated.
+Dress the radicchio, scatter with almost all the parmesan (save a little for garnish), and mix together until the radicchio is deliciously coated.
 Feel free to sample a leaf or two to make sure.

 Heat the butter in a skillet until melted and, using a Microplane, quickly grate in a clove of garlic.
 Add the panko and stir until toasted.
 Once again, scatter all but a little bit over the salad and mix.

 Place a pretty pile of salad on each plate and adorn with the olives and the remaining breadcrumbs and cheese.